 The ability of the Partnership to satisfy its obligations will be dependent upon future performance, which will be subject to prevailing economic conditions and to financial, business and weather conditions and other factors, many of which are beyond its control.
 For the fiscal year ending July 31, 1995, the General Partner believes that the Partnership will generate sufficient Available Cash constituting Cash from Operations to meet its obligations and enable it to distribute the Minimum Quarterly Distribution on all Common Units and Subordinated Units.
-See "Cash Distribution Policy--Pro Forma Available Cash."
+See "Cash Distribution Policy--

+Pro Forma Available Cash."
 Future capital needs of the Partnership are expected to be provided by future operations, existing cash balances and the working capital facility.
 The Partnership may incur additional indebtedness or issue additional Units in order to fund possible future acquisitions.

-On July 5, 1994, the Operating Partnership sold in a registered public offering approximately \$250 million aggregate principal amount of Senior Notes, the net proceeds of which, along with the estimated \$255.5 million net proceeds of the offering of Common Units, were used to retire substantially all of the approximately \$481.5 million of indebtedness of Ferrellgas that was assumed by the Operating Partnership.
-The Partnership has total indebtedness of approximately \$268.9 million.
-See "Recent Developments."
+Concurrent with the closing of the sale of the Common Units offered hereby, the Operating Partnership will sell in a registered public offering approximately \$250 million aggregate principal amount of Senior Notes, the net proceeds of which, along with the estimated \$255.5 million net proceeds of the offering of Common Units, will be used to retire substantially all of the approximately \$481.5 million of indebtedness of the Company to be assumed by the Operating Partnership.
+The sale of the Common Units offered hereby is subject to, among other things, the sale of the Senior Notes.
+Upon the consummation of the transactions contemplated by this Prospectus, the Partnership will have total indebtedness of approximately \$268.9 million.
+See "The Transactions."